 Violet Queen is prized for its pretty colours in the cooler months or, when the plant is stressed.
 The rosette colour is blueish-grey with a pinky hue, covered in a dusty coating called the farina.
 The farina protects plants from the elements and harsh sun.
 The leaves are long and pointy.

 Echeveria Violet Queen can grow to approximately 15cm in diameter and 10cm in height in good conditions.
 If the plant is left to produce clumps, these can measure larger.

-Echeveria Violet Queen flowers every spring with pretty flowers that grow out of the rosette on a tall stalk.
-The stalk is pink and will have multiple flowers arching over the rosette.
+Flowers appear every spring and grow out of the rosette on a tall stalk.
+The stalk is pink and has multiple flowers arching over the rosette.
 The blooms themselves are pink and yellow.

 To get the best colours and a compact shape Echeveria Violet Queen will need to live in a sunny spot outdoors.
 The only exception for it not to be out is during winter when temperatures are below the freezing point as the Violet Queen is not frost tolerant.
 It will, however, deal with temperatures as low as 0.5C (33F).

 This plant is not suitable to be grown indoors unless it’s in a sunroom or on a windowsill getting over 5 hours of sun (it would have to be a seriously long and large window).
 If kept indoors for too long, Echeveria Violet Queen is likely to stretch towards the brightest light, grow green, leggy and eventually die.

 In a climate where temperatures often go north of 37C (98.6F) Echeveria Violet Queen may need to be protected from harsh afternoon sun during heatwaves as the foliage can burn.
 This can be done by either moving plants to a spot where they will be in shade in the afternoon or by placing them under a 30% shade-cloth.